IcaroBrunoDev/react-native-easy-kit/docs/functions/Theme.md

 # Theme

 Theme is an object that contains all the Theme properties, such as colors, variants and more.
 Easy-kit has a default theme that already provides to you a variety of styles, sizes and spacing as you can see in the table below.
-Theme also can be changed as you want, you can [`learn more about`](docs/functions/UseTheme.md) how to create a new theme here.
+Theme also can be changed as you want, you can learn more about how to create a new theme [`here`](docs/functions/UseTheme.md).

 ## Default Colors